ReliaQualAssociates/ramstk/docs/user/requirement.rst

 organizations if they were the ones who levied the requirements.
 Once a requirement satisfies the minimum criteria, it can be considered validated.

+See :ref:`sec-stakeholders` for instructions on working with the Stakeholders work stream module.

 Saving Requirements from the Work Book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To save changes to the currently selected Requirement, press the 'Save' button